What You Need to Know About Residual Current Devices

 Definition of RCD

-A residual current device is a kind of sensitive safety device that automatically turns off your electricity when there’s a fault.
-Earth faults have the potential to cause electrocution and fire.
-The RCD is designed to protect people and properties from these two.
+A residual current device is a safety device that turns off electricity automatically during a fault.
+Earth faults can result to fire and electrocution.
+The RCD is meant to work against the two and minimize the risks that they do bring both to life and material properties.
 For instance, the RCD can give you protection against the instance where you cut through the cable while moving your lawn and touch the bare wire.
 The same can also help you when you have an electric appliance that overheats.

 How Does the RCD Do It?

 Every second, the RCD monitors the circuits that it is meant to protect and the electric current flowing through them.
-By the time it detects electricity that is flowing in an unintended path, the devices works quickly to turn off the circuit.
+In an instance where the device notices electricity that is flowing down in a different path, it quickly switches off the circuit.
 This helps prevent the occurrence of serious injury as well as of death.

 Are Residual Current Devices Reliable?

-It has been found out that above 95% of residual current devices are both dependable and reliable.
-They may even perform better if they are regularly testing.
+According to researches, almost 100% of RCDs are reliable.
+And with regular testing, that performance can even improve considerably.
 That’s why if you have already fixed this device into your property, you can expect it to considerably reduce the risk for electric shock and the harms that it does bring along.
 The same can give you ample protection against fire.

 When it comes to RCDs, you should also do a test on them every three months.
-In the case with portable residual current devices, they must be tested every after use.
+If you are making use of the portable residual devices, make sure to check each one of them after they are utilized.
 This is what you will usually hear from RCD manufacturers.
 It is even more recommended to purchase your residual current devices from trusted manufacturers and to not choose the imitated products.